soedinglab/b-lore/README.md

 View `commands.sh` in your favorite editor to see the commands, and execute `./commands.sh` to run B-LORE on the 3 populations to generate summary statistics, followed by a meta-analysis.

 ## Citation
 - Saikat Banerjee, Lingyao Zeng, Heribert Schunkert and Johannes Soeding (2017).
-[Bayesian multiple logistic regression for meta-analyses of GWAS.](https://doi.org/10.1101/198911 "B-LORE method details") bioRxiv.
+[Bayesian multiple logistic regression for case-control GWAS.](https://doi.org/10.1101/198911 "B-LORE method details") bioRxiv.

 ## License